-Over the past 10 years, Dr. Abdullah Alharthi's research has focused on pattern recognition to solve a wide range of new tasks including how to learn intelligent behavior in complex dynamic environments.
-He worked on topics of cognition, perception, theory of mind, gait and human-robot interaction.
-His work focuses on both human kinetics and the understanding and resolution of how humans and robots dynamically interact with each other.
-He worked on Deep Learning approaches to solve image, object, and signal recognition and classification problems.
+Dr. Abdullah Alharthi's research centers around pattern recognition as a means to tackle a diverse array of new challenges, including how to learn intelligent behavior in complex, dynamic environments.
+His areas of expertise include cognition, perception, theory of mind, gait, and human-robot interaction.
+His work delves into both human kinetics and the comprehension and resolution of how humans and robots interact with one another in a dynamic setting.
+Dr. Alharthi employs Deep Learning techniques to tackle problems related to image, object, and signal recognition and classification.

-PhD Electrical and Electronics Engineering from The University of Manchester, Imaging and sensing and signal processing.
+PhD Electrical and Electronics Engineering from The University of Manchester.

 - Postdoctoral Research Associates - Department of Electrical and Electronics Engineering the University of Manchester, Robotics and Artificial Intelligence for Nuclear Industry.
 (Aug 2021 - Aug 2022)